 Things can quickly become even more complicated should one or both divorced spouses remarry following the split.
-In this case, a total review of any life insurance policies would be necessary to ensure support obligations are adequately covered to help avoid potential costly legal battles at a later date.
+In this case, a total review of any life insurance policies would be necessary to ensure support obligations are adequately covered to help avoid potentially costly legal battles at a later date.

 REGISTERED RETIREMENT SAVINGS PLAN

 In most divorce cases, one spouse will usually have a larger Registered Retirement Savings Plan than the other party.
 In this situation, a divorce settlement would need to account for the equitable division of these types of assets.
 Fortunately, Revenue Canada regulations allow for the tax-free transfer of funds between RRSP plans when a couple divorces.